 Do send pull requests that improve test coverage.

 Don't send pull requests that improve test coverage by refactoring major internal parts.
 If your branch contains significant changes, ensure that all tests pass before submitting your pull request, even tests not directly related to your package.

-When you think your contribution is ready and you would like to submit a pull-request, remember to first open an issue and then send a pull-request that mentions the issue by making use of https://help.github.com/articles/closing-issues-using-keywords/.
+When you think your contribution is ready and you would like to submit a pull-request, remember first to open an issue and then send a pull request that mentions the issue by making use of closing-issues-using-keywords.

 The Ark Team distances itself from anything that is related to payouts by delegates or voter calculations.

 If the feature you would like to add contains anything that adds functionality to calculate or process payouts to voters in this way, consider creating an extension using plugins or our SDKs to implement it yourself.